Romok1/dareyio-project-1/project2.md

 >Took the SQL tutorial, I learnt a lot about SQL syntax and commands.

->I connected to my AWS EC2 Instance for the first using Git Bash.
+>I connected to my AWS EC2 Instance for the first time using Git Bash.
 I always used putty or secure crt.

 >I learnt how to install Nginx and PHP modules that are required for it.